meyayl/docker-dind/README.md

         gateway: 192.168.200.1
         ip_range: 192.168.200.17/32
 ```
+Docker-Compose will creat the network on `up` and remove it on `down`

 ## Parameters
 The environment parameters are split into two halves, separated by an equal, the left hand side representing the host and the right the container side.